South Harting: Churches

 The Anglican parish church of St Mary and St Gabriel is at the southwestern end of the village street, in an elevated position.
 It has a coppered spire on the tower and a peal of six bells.
-Major restoration work was carried out in the 1850s, and In 2010 further improvements were made including the building of an attached room for the Sunday school.
+Major restoration work was carried out in the 1850s, and in 2010 further improvements were made including the building of an attached room for the Sunday school.
+The church is a Grade I listed building.